gilch/hissp/docs/glossary.rst

       but may have special interpretation in some contexts.

    bare token
-      An `object token` without the delimiters marking it as a `comment token` (``;``), `Unicode token` (``"``), `fragment token` (``|``), or `control token` (``:``).
+      An `object token` without the initial character marking it as a `comment token` (``;``), `Unicode token` (``"``), `fragment token` (``|``), or `control token` (``:``).
       These are either `literal token`\ s, or failing that, `symbol token`\ s.